Books We Disagree With

 The book I was talking about was interesting, creative, well-written, well-organized, intelligent, and honest.
 It gave windows of insight into certain aspects of the world I was not previously familiar with.
 That, I think, is a good book.

 Maybe part of the reason I enjoy reading books I disagree with is that I like learning.
 I find the world endlessly fascinating—whether it be science or history or human nature or an individual’s story.
-Even if it’s only learning how other people think in ways of that I disagree with, it’s still stimulating.
+Even if it’s only learning how other people think in ways that I disagree with, it’s still stimulating.
 I love being a lifelong learner.

 It just makes life more interesting.